Lewis-Allen/Design-Patterns/DesignPatterns/VisitorPattern/README.md

 ## UML Diagram of the example.
 ![](VisitorPattern.png)

-We can also define a visitor object with counts the number of leaf nodes in the tree.
-This means we are able to add functionality without having to change any code in the tree itself.
+We can also define the visitor object `LeafNodeCountVisitor` which counts the number of leaf nodes in the tree.
+This demonstrates how we are able to add additional functionality without having to change any code in the tree itself.